ApexRMS/stconnect/docs/getting_started.md

 ## **Step 3: Configuring the ST-Connect Library**

-For the model to run, SyncroSim needs to locate the locations of your R, Julia, and Zonation (if applicable) executables.
+For the model to run, SyncroSim needs to locate your R, Julia, and Zonation (if applicable) executables.

 The R executable will be found automatically.
 To check, in the Library Explorer, double-click on hte Library **Simple Conn.
 Model** and navigate to the **Options** tab.
 In the **R Configuration** datasheet, you should see the file path to your R executable.
 If not, click **Browse...** and navigate to the correct file location.